• Home

 I find comfort in the routines of the day.
 We all have areas of our lives that need to be taken care of on a daily basis.
 Having routines set in your day can make the whole day run smoothly, and those routines tend to become habits over time. @mferrell

 I find comfort in the routines of the day.
 We all have areas of our lives that need to be taken care of on a daily basis.
 Having routines set in your day can make the whole day run smoothly, and those routines tend to become habits over time.
-I am such an advocate of having a morning and evening routine because they have helped to simplify and make my days run smoothly for over 25 years now.
+I’m an advocate of having a morning and evening routine because they have helped simplify and make my days run smoothly for over 25 years.

 Listen & Download the Podcast: